Payments Management

 Post Dated Payments are easily accepted and planned by Theatre Manager through the Post Dated Tab in the Payment view of the Order Window.
 The Payments can either be created at the time of sale or during a later payment.
 All calculations and post dated payments are automatic.
 However you may customize the payment plan to meet specific payment dates as required by the patron.

-To create Post Dated payments, you would perform the following steps:
+To create Post Dated payments, you perform the following steps:

 1. Open the Payment window.